Enhanced Uplink Data Detection for Massive MIMO with 1-Bit ADCs: Analysis and Joint Detection: Receiver Design

 In the previous section, the receiver matrix was obtained by plugging the channel estimates (obtained with 1-bit ADCs) into the conventional MRC, ZF, and MMSE receiver structures.
 This type of receiver design, which is widely adopted in the literature on low-resolution massive MIMO \cite{Jac17a}, is inherited from infinite-resolution systems and thus ignores the non-linear effects of the low-resolution ADCs.
 Recently, a Bussgang-based MMSE receiver for 1-bit ADCs was proposed in \cite{Ngu21}.
 However, this receiver is designed under the assumption that the received signal in \eqref{eq:y} is approximately Gaussian, which does not hold for a small-to-moderate number of UEs.
 Consequently, it overlooks the distorted shape of the transmit constellation due to the 1-bit ADCs, which is instead captured by the expected values of the soft-estimated symbols derived in Section~\ref{sec:Ex}.
 Therefore, we propose a new receiver design that exploits these expected values of the soft-estimated symbols.

 We begin by formulating the receiver design problem as

 where $\mathbb E_{\x}[\cdot]$ is a discrete expectation over the $L^K$ possible data symbol vectors.
-The problem in \eqref{eq:V design (1)} aims at deriving a receiver, termed as \textit{linear minimum mean dispersion} (LMMD) receiver, which minimizes the mean dispersion of the soft-estimated symbols (outer expectation) around their expected values (inner expectation).
-To make the formulation more tractable, we impose a conventional receiver structure that fixes the points around which the mean dispersion of the soft-estimated symbols is minimized.
-In this regard, we know from Section~\ref{sec:EX_B} that the expected values of the soft-estimated symbols for the MRC, ZF, and MMSE receivers are asymptotically the same up to a scaling.
-Therefore, we impose the MRC receiver in the inner expectation, so that \eqref{eq:V design (1)} can be reformulated as
+The problem in \eqref{eq:V design (1)} aims at deriving a receiver, termed as \textit{linear minimum mean dispersion} (LMMD) receiver, that minimizes the mean dispersion of the soft-estimated symbols (outer expectation) around their expected values (inner expectation).
+To make the formulation more tractable, we impose a conventional receiver structure in the inner expectation that fixes the points around which the mean dispersion of the soft-estimated symbols is minimized.
+In this regard, we showed in Section~\ref{sec:EX_B} that the expected values of the soft-estimated symbols for the MRC, ZF, and MMSE receivers are asymptotically identical, differing only by a scaling factor.
+Therefore, we impose the MRC receiver in the inner expectation, so that \eqref{eq:V design (1)} can be reformulated as\footnote{Imposing a specific receiver structure in the inner expectation of \eqref{eq:V design (1)} results in a suboptimal strategy and, hence, \eqref{eq:V design (2)} is not equivalent to \eqref{eq:V design (1)}.
+However, it provides a tractable formulation and leads to significantly improved data detection performance compared with the conventional receivers.}

 Finally, after some manipulations, the LMMD receiver can be obtained by setting the derivative of the objective of \eqref{eq:V design (2)} to zero, which yields

 with